Siege of Zbarazh: Aftermath

 The ceasefire would take hold on the next day, although the Cossacks would demand a ransom, at the same time selling the besieged some badly needed supplies; in the end a ransom of 40,000 talars was paid, the Cossack and Tatar field fortifications were mostly abandoned by the 23rd, and by the 25th the besieging army left the vicinity of Zbarazh.
 The Polish-Lithuanian army left on the evening of that day, reaching Tarnopol on the 28th.

 The Polish-Lithuanian losses at Zbarazh were about 2,000 regular soldiers and 4,000 auxiliaries; about half of the losses were a result of diseases.

+The Ukrainian-Crimean losses at Zbarazh range 8,000 to 18,000.
+At Siege of Zbarazh perished the Colonel of Korsun Stanislav-Nestor Morozenko, while Ivan Bohun was seriously wounded.